George Clooney And Amal’s Babies Are On The Way: Here’s How They’re Preparing

 Speaking to Extra while promoting his new film Suburbicon at CinemaCon on Tuesday, George Clooney revealed details behind his fatherhood preparations, according to People magazine.

 The Ocean’s Eleven actor revealed that he doesn’t do much to prepare for the arrival of twin babies with pregnant Amal, who’s due this summer.
-This is the first parenthood for both George Clooney and Amal, so naturally they want everything to be perfect.
+This is the first parenthood for both George Clooney and Amal, so naturally, they want everything to be perfect.

 While George Clooney says Amal is doing “really great” and is “amazing,” he complains that he doesn’t have “anything” to do to prepare for the arrival of their babies.
 In fact, Clooney says he does “nothing” but “make tea and stuff” for his pregnant 39-year-old wife-attorney.